-We collected a six-pack of tips that will skyrocket your efforts in making those abdominal muscle humps visible to everyone.
+We've put together a six-pack of tips that will skyrocket your efforts in making those abdominal muscle humps visible to everyone.
 Surprisingly enough, most of the list consists of non-exercise related tips, because as they say, abs are made in the gym and revealed in the kitchen.
 You need to lose belly fat to reveal a six pack.
 You can also start with the self explanatory best abs exercises for beginners.